abeebridwan/netflix/README.md

   - unit and integration test done
   - many more - find out by checking the app by running it locally

-or check it out  here: ............
+or check it out  here: https://olu-netflix.netlify.app/

-test and sign-in to see feel the app
+test and sign-in to see and feel the app

 ## Screenshots
 Netflix Browse Page:<br><br>